Human rights in the United States: Racial

 Lyndon B. Johnson signs the Civil Rights Act of 1964.
 Among the guests behind him is Martin Luther King Jr.

 The Equal Protection Clause of the Fourteenth Amendment to the United States Constitution guarantees that "All persons born or naturalized in the United States ... are citizens of the United States and of the State wherein they reside.
 No State shall ... deny to any person within its jurisdiction the equal protection of the laws" In addition, the Fifteenth Amendment to the United States Constitution prohibits the denial of a citizen of the right to vote based on that citizen's "race, color, or previous condition of servitude".

 The United States has enacted comprehensive legislation prohibiting discrimination on the basis of race and national origin in the workplace in the Civil Rights Act of 1964 (CRA).
 The CRA is perhaps the most prominent civil rights legislation enacted in modern times, has served as a model for subsequent anti-discrimination laws and has greatly expanded civil rights protections in a wide variety of settings.
 The 1991 provision created recourse for victims of such discrimination for punitive damages and full back pay.
 In addition to individual civil recourse, the United States possesses anti-discrimination government enforcement bodies, such as the Equal Employment Opportunity Commission.

-Beginning in 1965, the United States also began a program of affirmative action that not only obliges employers not to discriminate, but requires them to provide preferences for groups protected under the Civil Rights Act to increase their numbers where they are judged to be underrepresented.
-Such affirmative action programs are also applied in college admissions.
+Beginning in 1965, the United States also began a program of affirmative action that requires employers both not to discriminate and to provide preferences for groups protected under the Civil Rights Act that are judged to be underrepresented.